shubham841/shubham841/README.md

 ## 💼 Experience

 ### Backend Developer Intern | Joveo
+**Jan 2026 – May 2026**

-- Developed production-grade microservices using Java and Spring Boot
+- Contributing to backend features across existing Java and Spring Boot microservices
-- Built REST APIs for search and workflow systems
+- Developing REST APIs for inbox management, search, and user association workflows
+- Working with distributed systems and service-to-service communication
-- Used Prometheus and Grafana for monitoring
+- Monitoring production applications using Prometheus and Grafana
-- Worked with Jenkins CI/CD and Kubernetes deployments
+- Participating in deployments through Jenkins CI/CD pipelines and Kubernetes
+- Collaborating with engineers on debugging, testing, and improving backend reliability

 ---